Ares, Spain

 Ares is a municipality in the autonomous community of Galicia in province of A Coruña in northwestern Spain.
 It is located in the comarca of Ferrol.
 It spans the coastal strip running from the entrance of the estuary of the Ferrol river to the port of Redes.

+Culture

 Once a year, Ares celebrates the Corpus Christi.

 Economy

 The economy is based on fishing, tourism and agriculture.